-How to Register with the USPTO
+Registering a Trademark with the USPTO

-Figuring out which application is right for you can be a little challenging.
-If you are having a hard time figuring out which application you need to use to register, don’t hesitate to contact an attorney for help.
+If you’re having a hard time figuring out which application you need to use to register, don’t hesitate to contact an attorney for help.

 Benefits of Registering Your Trademark

-In order to avoid trademark infringements, always do thorough research.
-Use the TESS to make sure someone does not already use a similar mark in the same industry.
+Use the USPTO’s TESS database to make sure someone does not already use a similar mark in the same industry.

 Figuring this out will require you to have a good knowledge of the trademark classes, so that you know which industries your business belongs to.

 Registering a Class 19 Trademark

 When you register a trademark with the USPTO, you are protected against infringement from other companies in the same industry.

 What Is a Class 19 Trademark?

 It also includes some pipes, stone work, wooden materials, structures, structure components, signs, glass, pavement materials, and some other related goods.

-Even if you see your good in the following examples, if it contains metal it might belong in a different class.
+Even if you see your good in the following examples, if it contains metal in any capacity it might belong in a different class.

 Other Items in Class 19